 Curtis Michael Faith Random Statements (2012 VIDEO)

-Curtis Faith Statements on Abraham Lincoln (2010 VIDEO)
+Curtis Michael Faith Statements on Abraham Lincoln (2010 VIDEO)

-Curtis Faith, after a 2010 gut feel ‘sell call’ of all world markets, announced that Abraham Lincoln was gay in the following video.
-Video shows Faith possibly impaired: Video can be downloaded here.
+Curtis Faith, after a 2010 gut feel ‘sell call’ of all world markets, announced that Abraham Lincoln was gay in a public video.
+Video shows Faith possibly impaired.
+Transcript and video available.

 Curtis Michael Faith Statements on Obama (2008 VIDEO)

 The Turtle story was fascinating and mysterious, but the veil has been lifted for the first time.
 If you want to know the true Turtle trading winners, and the true Curtis Faith story, The Complete TurtleTrader is your starting point.